shantarao/singly-android/README.md

 Sample implementations are contained in the SinglyAndroidExamples project in the examples.
 The com.singly.android.examples.MainActivity and ProfilesActivity show usage of the SinglyClient class to authenticate and perform API calls.

-## Registering Your Singly App
+## Using the Singly Android SDK

-In order to use the Android client you will need to do the following:
+The flow of using the SDK is as follows

 1. Go to https://singly.com and register or login.
 2. Create your app or use the default app.
 3. Get the client id and client secret for your app.
-4. If using the examples, copy and past the client id and client secret into the SinglyClient constructor at the top of the MainActivity and ProfilesActivity classes in the Singly Android Example project.
+4. Set your client id and client secret in the SinglyClient private constructor.
+This is in the source code of the Singly Android SDK library.
-5. If creating your own Andorid app, use the client id and client secret in the SinglyClient constructor.
+5. Register the AuthenticationActivity in your AndroidManifest.xml file.
+6. Get an instance of the SinglyClient using the SinglyClient.getInstance() method.
+7. Authenticate a user against one or more services that singly supports.
+This gives you a singly access token.
+8. Call Singly API methods.

 ## Using the Android Client

+### Setting Your Singly Keys
+You will also need to setup your Singly app client id and client secret.
+This is set in the source code of the Singly Android SDK library.
+Go to the com.singly.android.client.SinglyClient class and in the private constructor you will see two lines like this:

+    this.clientId = "your_client_id";
+    this.clientSecret = "your_client_secret";

+You will need to change those two lines to be your client id and client secret.
+Follow the Singly app registration process described above to obtain your client id and client secret.

 ### AuthenticationActivity
 To use the SinglyClient you will need to register the com.singly.android.client.AuthenticationActivity class as an activity in your AndroidManifest.xml file.
 It will look like this: